Personenzähler mit LoRaWAN - Aber was ist das eigentlich ? - EastekOnlineshop

 The term LoRaWAN stands for Long Range Wide Area Network and refers to a long-range, energy-saving radio network.

-Due to its long range and low energy consumption, radio technology is particularly suitable for information and data transmission in the so-called Internet of Things (Internet of Things – IoT).
+Due to its long range and low energy consumption, radio technology is particularly suitable for Information and data transmission in the so-called Internet of Things (Internet of Things – IoT).
 The intelligent networking of work and everyday objects forms the basis for modern cities of the future.
 The global LoRaWAN network is therefore an important building block for the digitalization of processes and the conception of smart cities.

 However, the final energy consumption also depends on the device selected. three device classes differentiated: